Auto Trader cars

 It can be time consuming to take out time to visit a petrol station in-between your busy schedule and then queue up to get the tank full.

 If you have a home charger, you can recharge your electric car from the comfort of your own home.
 This helps in avoiding waiting in long queues for fuel and it means that you can recharge your car at any hour of the day.
 You can also pre-heat your car in winter without stepping out of your house – simply use an app.
 Another great thing about EVs is that they are more spacious as they don’t have a large engine taking up space.
+Many homeowners are now opting to install home charging units with bi-directional charging, allowing their electric vehicles to charge from the grid and power their homes during peak electricity demand times.
 Related: • Charging an electric car with no driveway

 5. Electric cars require lower maintenance